Last updated Jan 08 2020

 Combining recordings with other tools for more insight

 With session recordings, you don’t need to guess what people are doing on your website: you can actually watch how they browse, interact with, and move across pages, so you can empathize with their journey and spot any issues they encounter—which in turn gives you valuable data to change and fix their user experience.

-But recordings alone can’t give you all the answers you need to improve and optimize your site: to super-charge your work, you have to combine them with other analytics and feedback tools.
+But recordings alone can’t give you all the answers you need to improve and optimize your site: to super-charge your work, you have to combine them with other behavior and feedback tools.

 Recordings + traditional analytics

 Traditional web analytics tools (think Google Analytics) give you plenty of quantitative data points about large-scale traffic and usage patterns.
 You can certainly make educated guesses about what’s happening based on numbers and charts—but you’re still missing some crucial context behind them both.

 For example: what do you do after your analytics tools reveal that you have a page with lots of traffic but very few conversions?
 As a first step, you can find a list of relevant recordings, review 10-20 of them, and start observing what people actually do on the page.

 Recordings and A/B testing are very closely linked: you can use insight that you get from recordings to define test hypotheses, and you can also watch recordings of A/B test page variations to understand what is making a page more successful than the other.